 [FRENCH HIP HOP BEATS FADE OUT]

-DAN TABERSKI There's something about the construction of it all that makes it seem larger than the than the little pieces are, which you may consider some sort of innovation.
+DAN TABERSKI There's something about the construction of it all that makes it seem larger than the little pieces are, which you may consider some sort of innovation.

 MICAH LOEWINGER As Dan Taberski demonstrates in his podcast 9/12, when Avery and his friends began promoting the film in 2005, some members of the media totally gobbled it up.

 FUNDRAISING HOST And we have something today that we're offering for a donation of 100 dollars, it's the 'Loose Change', the brand-new film by Dylan Avery.
 We are offering it here.
 [END CLIP]

 MICAH LOEWINGER Lefty stations like KPFK in San Francisco and WBAI in New York used the film to raise money.
 Network TV shows dissected Avery’s theories for millions of viewers.